 - They can not prevent the JVM from exiting when all the user threads finish their execution.

-- If JVM finds running daemon thread, it terminates the thread and after that shutdown itself.
-JVM does not care whether Daemon thread is running or not.
+- If JVM finds a running daemon thread, it terminates the thread and, after that, shutdown it.
+JVM does not care whether the Daemon thread is running or not.

 - It is an utmost low priority thread.

-- void setDaemon(boolean status): This method is used to mark the current thread as daemon thread or user thread.
-For example if I have a user thread tU then tU.setDaemon(true) would make it Daemon thread.
-On the other hand if I have a Daemon thread tD then by calling tD.setDaemon(false) would make it user thread.
+This method marks the current thread as a daemon thread or user thread.
+For example, if I have a user thread tU then tU.setDaemon(true) would make it a Daemon thread.
+On the other hand, if I have a Daemon thread tD then calling tD.setDaemon(false) would make it a user thread.

-This method is used to check that current is daemon.
-It returns true if the thread is Daemon else it returns false.
+This method is used to check that the current thread is a daemon.
+It returns true if the thread is Daemon.
+Else, it returns false.

-t1 is Daemon thread t2 is User thread
+t1 is Daemon thread t3 is Daemon thread t2 is User thread

 If you call the setDaemon() method after starting the thread, it would throw IllegalThreadStateException.

 Exception in thread "main" java.lang.IllegalThreadStateException at java.lang.Thread.setDaemon(Thread.java:1352) at DaemonThread.main(DaemonThread.java:19)

 Thread name: Thread-0 Check if its DaemonThread: false

 This clearly shows that we cannot call the setDaemon() method after starting the thread.